 Nursing homes are even more expensive.
 The average cost of a private room in a nursing home in Los Angeles is $9,125 a month or $109,500 a year.

-Turning a garage into a living space for an elderly family member still allows them to maintain independence while being able to stay close to the family who can help out.
+Turning a garage into a living area for an elderly family member still allows them to maintain independence while being able to stay close to the family who can help out.
 Families with young children often benefit from having grandparents close by to help watch children.

-Pro Tips for a Garage Conversion For Aging Family:
+Important Considerations for a Garage Conversion For Aging Family:

-• Research universal design.
+- Research universal design.
 (Universal Design is the design and composition of an environment so that it can be accessed, understood and used to the greatest extent possible by all people regardless of their age, size, ability or disability.)

-• Make doorways wider to accommodate wheelchairs
+- Make doorways wider to accommodate wheelchairs

-• Keep countertop color and the floor color in high contrast.
+- Keep countertop color and the floor color in high contrast.
 So if you use light wood flooring install darker countertops.

-• Avoid shiny high-gloss surfaces
+- Avoid shiny high-gloss surfaces

-Converting the garage into living space floor plans
+Converting garage into living space floor plans

 Can you convert a garage into an accessory dwelling unit?